MicrosoftDocs/azure-devops-yaml-schema/content/pool-demands.md

 > matches the requirements of the job, so although it is possible to add capabilities to a Microsoft-hosted agent, you don't need
 > to use capabilities with Microsoft-hosted agents.

+You can check for the presence of a capability using a demand ([Exists operation](#exists-operation)) or you can check for a specific string in a capability ([Equals operation](#equals-operation)).
 Checking for the existence of a capability (exists) and checking for a specific string in a capability (equals) are the only two supported operations for demands.

 ### Task demands